-While an unusual area to discuss, showering and restroom facilities are an important area of life within the Federal Bureau of Prisons.
+While an unusual area to discuss, showering, and restroom facilities are an important area of life within the Federal Bureau of Prisons.
 While somewhat taboo, many new to the federal prison experience have significant anxiety when it comes to private concerns such as the showers and toilets in prison.

-While facilities will differ depending on the prison location in question, all prisoners have 24-hour access to restroom facilities, and mostly adequate access to bathing facilities.
+While facilities will differ depending on the prison location in question, all prisoners have 24-hour access to restroom facilities and mostly adequate access to bathing facilities.
 By policy, all federal prisoners are supposed to have access to restroom facilities 24 hours a day.
 Showers depend more so on the local prison facility.
 The general rule of thumb is that showers are accessible during non-lockdown hours.
 The major differences seen are amongst cell- and dorm-based housing.

 Toilets in Prison

 In terms of toilets, every prison cell has one.
 If you’re housed in a cell, it is best to use the restroom when your cellmate is not present.
-In emergencies it is ok to hang a sheet up for privacy if you need to use the bathroom and the door is locked.
+In emergencies, it is ok to hang a sheet up for privacy if you need to use the bathroom and the door is locked.
 In terms of less involved bathroom usage, it is fine to use the bathroom with a cellmate present.

 Sometimes the toilets are of the porcelain variety and sometimes they are the stainless steel sink/toilet variety.
 More and more federal prisons are now installing push-button flush systems where prisoners can only flush the toilet once every five minutes.
-If the button is pushed twice within a five minute period, the system will flush a second time, but the toilet will lock out for an hour.
+If the button is pushed twice within a five-minute period, the system will flush a second time, but the toilet will lockout for an hour.

 For the most part, when a prisoner requires privacy when using the toilet, they will wait until their cellmate is out and put a blocker up in the window for complete privacy.
 These blockers are typically made of cardboard or pieces of paper placed in the small window of the door or a towel hung over the door (and window).
 While you’re not technically allowed to block the cell door window when using the restroom, most prison guards are fine with you covering up half of the window with a piece of folded-over paper or a piece of cardboard.

-Toilet use in dorm settings are a bit less private.
-Usually restrooms consist of a row of toilets and urinals along a wall.
+Toilet use in dorm settings is a bit less private.
+Usually, restrooms consist of a row of toilets and urinals along a wall.
 Most of the time there are barriers on either side of the toilets, and there are also usually swinging doors in front of each toilet for additional privacy.
 These toilets should be accessible 24 hours a day and not be of the time-lock variety.

 Showering facilities tend the be the same amongst both dorm- and cell-based housing.
 Usually, showers are of the single-head variety, where the prisoner can close a shower curtain or close a swinging door for privacy.